Generic Name: nitroglycerin (NYE-troe-GLIS-er-in)

-Store nitroglycerin patch at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
+Store nitroglycerin patch at 77 degrees F (25 degrees C).
+Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep nitroglycerin patch out of the reach of children and away from pets.

 - If you have any questions about nitroglycerin patch, please talk with your doctor, pharmacist, or other health care provider.